The 2014 Sonoma Mountain Zen Center Bazaar will be held on Saturday, September 6

-Admission was free!
+Admission is free!

 The Mandala Bazaar offers an opportunity to see a variety of live performances, attend a Japanese tea ceremony performed by a master, view a wide variety of selected arts and crafts, and socialize among friends and family under the oaks on beautiful Sonoma Mountain.
-Sumptuous bento box lunches, assortments of delicious sweets, baked goods and refreshing drinks will also be offered for sale for visitors' enjoyment.
+Sumptuous bento box lunches, assortments of delicious sweets, baked goods and refreshing drinks will also be offered for sale for your enjoyment.
 If you're interested in art, Zen or a unique experience, SMZC's annual bazaar has something special for you!
-Click here for a complete list of 2012 vendors,

-“This annual bazaar offers the public an opportunity to experience the beauty of Sonoma Mountain Zen Center in its rural setting, and to share the creativity of many of its members and friends,” says center member Neil Myers.
-“It will be a chance to relax and talk under the oaks, as well as to support our Mandala effort to carry on traditional Buddhist meditation practice for years to come.”
+This annual bazaar offers the public an opportunity to experience the beauty of Sonoma Mountain Zen Center in its rural setting, and to share the creativity of many of its members and friends, says center member Neil Myers.
+It will be a chance to relax and talk under the oaks, as well as to support our Mandala effort to carry on traditional Buddhist meditation practice for years to come.

-Sonoma Mountain Zen Center, founded in 1973 by Jakusho Kwongroshi and Shinko Kwong, is esteemed for its natural tranquility, in which people from all backgrounds can realize their basic goodness through Zen Buddhist practice.
+Sonoma Mountain Zen Center, founded in 1973 by Jakusho Kwong-roshi and Shinko Kwong, is esteemed for its natural tranquility, in which people from all backgrounds can realize their basic goodness through Zen Buddhist practice.
 The Zen Center has members from throughout the United States and Canada, and from affiliate centers in Poland and Iceland.

 Sonoma Mountain Zen Center is located at 6367 Sonoma Mountain Road, Santa Rosa.

-• Visit the raffle page
+• Visit the RAFFLE & SILENT AUCTION page

-performers and supporters
+• Vendors, performers and supporters

-• Donate -
+• Donate - ALL CONTRIBUTIONS HELP

 MAINTAIN THE BUDDHADHARMA!